Slamboree (1996): Main event match

 In the main event, The Giant defended the WCW World Heavyweight Championship against Sting.
 Sting tried to attack Giant as the match began but Giant overpowered his opponent and dominated him for the earlier part of the match.
 Giant tossed Sting out of the ring and tried to perform a Chokeslam on the announce table but Sting's tag team partner Lex Luger put Jimmy Hart in the place, preventing Giant from performing the move.
 Giant accidentally dropkicked the referee, allowing Sting to gain momentum as he delivered a Stinger Splash in the ring.
-Sting diverted his attention to Hart with a Stinger Splash but missed and then performed a diving splash on Giant for a near-fall.
-Sting applied a Scorpion Deathlock on Giant and then Luger and Hart began fighting for Hart's megaphone, during which Luger accidentally hit Sting with the megaphone and Giant capitalized by delivering a Chokeslam to retain the title.
+Sting diverted his attention to Hart with a Stinger Splash but missed, with Lex Luger appearing to pull Hart out of the way, and then performed a diving splash on Giant for a near-fall.
+Sting applied a Scorpion Deathlock on Giant and then Luger and Hart began fighting for Hart's megaphone, during which Luger-supposedly- accidentally hit Sting with the megaphone and Giant capitalized by delivering a Chokeslam to retain the title.

 Aftermath

-The title shot was revoked the next night on Nitro, after footage shown that Page was thrown over the top rope by The Barbarian and one foot touched the floor.